John F. Schrank Letters

 After being detained, Schrank was evaluated by doctors and determined to be mentally insane.
 He was then committed to the Central State Hospital for the Criminially Insane in Waupun, Wisconsin in 1914, where he stayed for almost 30 years until his death from pneumonia on September 15, 1943.
 It was there he wrote many letters to Dr. Adin Sherman, his doctor at the hospital.
 Schrank's body was donated to the local medical school at Marquette University, now the Medical College of Wisconsin, for dissection.

-.4 Linear Feet (Contains 1 document box and 1 map case folder)
+5 Folder (Contains 4 document folders and 1 map case folder)

 - John F. Schrank Letters